KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-tutorials/introduction-to-atomicdex.md

-# Introduction to AtomicDEX Software
+# Introduction to AtomicDEX

-One of Komodo's blockchain tools is an atomic-swap powered, decentralized exchange (DEX).
+One of Komodo's blockchain tools is an atomic-swap powered, decentralized exchange (DEX), called AtomicDEX.

-Komodo’s DEX software is entirely separate from the `komodod` software that powers the rest of Komodo.
+Komodo’s AtomicDEX software is entirely separate from the `komodod` software that powers the rest of Komodo.

-Because this DEX software is built on atomic swaps, developers and users can rely on it to exchange cryptocurrencies at will, and without any middleman involvement.
+Because AtomicDEX is built on atomic swaps, developers and users can rely on it to exchange cryptocurrencies at will, and without any middleman involvement.
 Users of this software maintain full control over the private keys of their assets at all times.
 This dramatically increases the security of the exchange process.

 This software is capable of facilitating atomic-swap exchanges between approximately 99% of the coins listed on [coinmarketcap.com](https://coinmarketcap.com).
 All coins were listed without charge.